Qihoo360/evpp/readme.md

 1. A simple enough C++ interface
 2. Support multi-threads and multi-processes
-3. Based on [libevent] is the best.
-Because of the historical burden, we have some old systems which are built on [libevent].
-If the ideal library is based on [libevent], we can embedded it with the old system codes, otherwhise we need to modify the old system codes or make it more complicated.
+3. Based on [libevent] is preferable for our projects.
+Given your older applications were based on [libevent], it was preferable to have your new framework also be based on it, so as to reduce the overall time/effort/cost to completion.
+Actually, we do have some older applications which were based on [libevent].

 As described above, there are not many options to choose from.
 So we developed one ourself.
 The design of the interface is highly inspired by [muduo] and [Golang].
 Let's take some examples to exaplain this: